-Resting the mouse pointer over a button displays the button name in a yellow box (and any Hotkey for the function in brackets), and the status bar at the bottom of the screen describes its action.
+Resting the mouse pointer over a button draws a pale blue 'ring' around the button and displays the button name in a yellow box (and any Hotkey for the function in brackets), and the status bar at the bottom of the screen describes its action.
 Most menu commands and button actions are available as Hotkeys on the computer keyboard.
 Some are also available on the LRX front panel where applicable.